 My creative practice, or lack thereof rather, exists in my head.
 I take other people’s ideas and make them my own and find them wildly successful in there.

 I lingered in front of Rex Ray’s Prednisporata (2013).
 Polychromatic shapes shimmer against a black sky.
 A firework-like flower bursts above that skyline of plump perfume bottles.
 Simultaneously hard-edged and fluid, the layers of colorful forms luminesce from the canvas, awaiting adoration, unflinching.
 I’m mesmerized more by the detail than the subject.
 Each filigree and wash of color hand-painted, each curving form cut out by hand.
-I move in very close to notice all the circular... [more]
+I move in very close to notice all the circular shreds of... [more]

 On a large circular rug in the yawning atrium of the brutalist Berkeley Art Museum/Pacific Film Archive, they are playing a game.
 A sign welcomes you on the carpet though it requests you take off your shoes.